-As of December 31, 2023, the Company employed 20 full-time employees.
+As of December 31, 2024, the Company employed 20 full-time employees.
 The Company believes that corporate social responsibility goes hand-in-hand with business growth and maximizing returns for our investors.
 Social responsibility furthers our mission to be an upstanding corporate citizen within the real estate community.
 We take pride in our work culture and strive to create an environment where our employees feel valued and are compensated fairly.
 Our reputation for acting with integrity, discipline and transparency is essential to the successful execution of our business goals.
-Key areas of focus for the Company include:
+We recognize that having an engaging and rewarding work environment allows us to attract and retain the highest caliber personnel.
+We also encourage professional growth, which is why we invest in employee development and ensure that onboarding and ongoing training are pillars of our workplace.
+We also offer competitive employment compensation packages that strive to equitably reward employees' contributions.
+We believe that recognizing special employee contributions creates an environment where team members are driven to achieve exceptional performance.